tsuru/tsuru/docs/config.rst

 ++++++++++++++++++

 ``aws:s3:region-name`` is the name of the region that tsuru will use to create S3 buckets.
-This setting is required and has no default value.
+Given that ``bucket-support`` is true, this setting is required and has no default value.

 aws:s3:endpoint
 +++++++++++++++

 ``aws:s3:endpoint`` is the S3 endpoint that tsuru will call to create buckets for its applications.
-This setting is required and has no default value.
+Given that ``bucket-support`` is true, this setting is required and has no default value.

 aws:s3:location-constraint
 ++++++++++++++++++++++++++

 ``aws:s3:location-constraint`` indicates whether buckets should be stored in the selected region.
-This setting is required and has no default value.
+Given that ``bucket-support`` is true, this setting is required and has no default value.

 For more details, check the documentation for buckets and regions: http://docs.aws.amazon.com/AmazonS3/latest/dev/LocationSelection.html.